heiher/hev-task-system/README.md

 and stack in heap of the process.

-In task, you can allocate memory from heap, read and write data from to stack, and to do I/O operations in synchronized mode.
+In task, you can allocate memory from heap, read and write data from to stack, and do I/O operations in synchronized mode.

 ## How to Build